 You may know this hotel’s name from the world’s most recognized Japanese restaurant, Nobu.

 The hotel’s owners are acclaimed Chef Matsuhisa Nobu and his business partner that you may have heard of, Robert De Niro!

 There is a Nobu restaurant downstairs in Caesar’s, and guests of Nobu Hotel have 24-hour access to the restaurant’s in-room service!

 Mirage’s The Villas At The Mirage

-4. South of the Vegas strip is the well-known Mirage Resort & Casino (the hotel with the volcano attraction).
+4. North of the Vegas strip is the well-known Mirage Resort & Casino (the hotel with the volcano attraction).

 The Mirage houses one of the most secret escapes, The Villas At The Mirage.

 These private villas used to be super privé and reserved by-invitation-only for guests ranking as high roller gamblers!

 Some of the features to expect here are private patios, backyards with pools, champagne bubble baths (wow!), fresh flower linen turn-downs and an ultra-private entrance chauffeured in by limousine!